DD2480-Group-18/issue-resolution/report.md

 #### Relevant test cases and tracing to requirements

 Both the main issue and bug fixes have their own respective test case that tests the main criterias.

+The test logs before and after can be found in the `test-logs` folder in this repository.
+The repository has [92% code coverage](https://app.codecov.io/gh/repobee/repobee), although the new tests have not been accounted for yet as they have not been merged into master yet.

+By interpolating from what we have done, we can only theorize but are pretty sure that the code coverage will either increase or stay the same with our changes.
+We changed one behavior without adding much new code, and added another test for that (which increases coverage).
+We then resolved an unrelated issue, also by adding a smaller amount of code and adding one test for it.

 ##### Requirement 1, 3 and 4